MichaelCurrin/coding-blog/_posts/2020-10-29-resources.md

 Mostly around HTML/CSS/JavaScript, but they also handle JS frameworks, Python, Java and more.

 For the frontend side, the tutorials often have editable examples to demo HTML/JS/CSS behavior in your browser.
+For example, how to make an accordion, a menu sidebar or animate an image gallery.

 ## Code challenges